jpgmv1998/reproducible_paper_template/README.md

       * `code/raw2clean/_example_priorityMuniAmazon_raw2clean.R` - a real example of a raw2clean R script with tabular data as input (.txt format).
       * `code/raw2clean/_example_prodesDeforestationAmazon_raw2clean.R` - a real example of a raw2clean R script with tabular data as input (.pdf format).

     * `masterfile_raw2clean.R` - an R script to source all raw2clean R scripts in the desired sequence.
-This template contains the template version `_template_masterfile_raw2clean.R`.
+This template contains the template version `_template_masterfile_raw2clean.R` and one example version `_example_masterfile_raw2clean.R`.

     * `timeProcessing_raw2clean.csv` - a csv file containing the time each script took to run.
 This template contains the example version `_example_timeProcessing_raw2clean.csv`.